 The Student Health Center (SHC) is a weekday health clinic that focuses on routine and nonemergency acute health care needs of the UMW students.
 On-site specialty care includes reproductive and sexual health services, allergy shots, travel and mental health consultations, and some immunizations.
-Appointments are preferred, but walk-in sick visits can be accommodated.
+Due to the COVID-19 Pandemic, appointments are required in order to be seen at the SHC.
 Our providers include a Family physician, a Nurse Practitioner, and nursing staff.
 A small on-site pharmacy can provide students with common medications prescribed by the UMW physician.
-While health insurance is not required to be seen at the SHC, it is highly encouraged, as it will decrease costs if the student is referred to the ER, laboratory, or x-ray facility.
+While health insurance is not required to be seen at the SHC, it is highly encouraged, as it will decrease costs if the student is referred to the ER, laboratory, x-ray facility, or medical specialists.